privacybydesign/pbdf-website/pages/en/irma-start.md

 register via the IRMA app.
-This background information is not necessary for actual usage of IRMA; it is intended for people who are more technically interested and like to know how things have been set up and how security and privacy-protection have been organised in the IRMA ecosystem.
+This background information is not necessary for actual usage of IRMA; it is intended for people who are more technically interested and like to know how things have been set up and how security and privacy-protection have been organized in the IRMA ecosystem.
 Even more information is available on a [separate page](/irma-explanation).